anshul1007/Vermillion/docs/AZURE-BLOB-STORAGE-SETUP.md

 ## Troubleshooting

 ### "Azure Blob Storage connection string is not configured"
-- Ensure `AzureBlobStorage:ConnectionString` is set in appsettings.json
+- Ensure `BlobStorage:ConnectionString` is set in appsettings.json
 - For local dev, make sure Azurite is running

 ### Photos not loading in browser